g0rbe/gorbe.io/content/posts/protocols/dns/implementation-and-specification.md

 In order to reduce the size of messages, the domain system utilizes a compression scheme which eliminates the repetition of domain names in a message.
-In this scheme, an entire domain name or a list of labels at the end of a domain name is replaced with a pointer to a prior occurence of the same name.
+In this scheme, an entire domain name or a list of labels at the end of a domain name is replaced with a pointer to a prior occurrence of the same name.

 The pointer takes the form of a two octet sequence: